jbytes1027/jbytes1027.github.io/README.md

 # jbytes1027.github.io
-You are in the teritory of jbytes' code space, navigate with care.
+You are in the teritory of jbytes' creative space, navigate with care.